 Look at this very real work history in the screenshot below.
-Only one of the three positions has any kind of descriptions, and it barely says anything at all.
+Only one of the three positions has any kind of description, and it barely says anything.
 Never leave your work history like this.

 Next up we have a decent work history, but it has plenty of room for improvement.
 This person has had a solid career so far, and we can see that because the positions are listed clearly and we can understand their scope.

 The problem is that almost everything listed is just a task.
 With the exception of one bullet point out of 18, nothing is quantified or tied to the success of the business.